Exiled1/fuwari/src/content/posts/silver_bullet/silver-bullet-writeup.md

 # ACT_0x01: What Do?

 Alright!
 So to start off our challenge, let's just do the classic holy combo of `file`, `checksec`, and also just running the damn thing.
-Oh, and a little tool I came across called `cwe_checker`, PITA to install, but super cool when it works!
+Oh, and a little tool I came across called `cwe_checker`, it's a PITA to install, but super cool when it works!
 Also, I can't run the damn thing, so I'll also be using `pwninit` to set up my exploit environment and auto patch the binary.
 Saves so much time.

 ## file:
 ```